some examples of my work at cnnmoney switzerland

 Harper Reed was Barack Obama’s Chief Technology Officer and he tells us how he hopes they made history and why he thinks people working in tech should take an ethics course, too.

-interview with jet aviation president robert smith
+interview with jet aviation president

 In a rare interview, Robert Smith, president of Jet Aviation Group, explains why the company has invested around CHF 20 million in Basel to build a new hangar big enough to fit two Boeing 777s.
 Tanya König also takes you behind the scenes of a business that caters to the world’s rich and famous.